eggstoastbacon/ARDUINO-YM2149F-MIDI.h/README.md

 - **Pitch Bend**: Pitch bend is supported on all channels except Channel 10 (sample channel).

+- **Noise**: CH.
+14 is for noise and after playing noise every other channel will have some.
+Reset the device to turn it off.

 - **4 bit Samples**: Includes five short drum samples on MIDI Channel 10, with an option to add or replace them using the included Python script.

 - **Programming and MIDI Mode**: Use the toggle switch to switch between MIDI mode and programming mode.
 Programming mode is for flashing new code.